Getting Started with FME Form: Working with Spatial Data

 5. Add a Writer

-On the top menu bar, click on Writers to open the drop-down menu, then select Add Writer.
+On the top menu bar, click Build > Writers > Add Writer

-Since we copied the schema from the trash_container reader feature type, the writer feature type has the same attributes and point geometry that the input had.
+The schema from the trash_container reader feature type was copied, and the writer feature type will have the exact attributes and point geometry as the input.

 The writer feature type needs to be connected to the workflow.
 Click and drag from the SpatialFilter Passed output port arrow to the red arrow on the trash_container writer feature type.